roseengineering/ispark/README.md

 1. master.sh: Connects to the master instance using ssh.

-2. proxy.sh: Tunnels into tinyproxy on the master node.
-The script will then open chrome to the spark and hadoop UI webapps running on the cluster.
+2. proxy.sh: Tunnels into the tinyproxy server on the master node using ssh.
+The script opens chrome to the spark and hadoop UI webapps running on the cluster.

-3. notebook.sh: Tunnels to the jupyter server running on the master using ssh.
+3. notebook.sh: Tunnels into the jupyter server on the master node using ssh.
 It then opens chrome to the jupyter notebook.
 (Jupyter websockets do not work through http proxies.)

 4. push.sh: Pushes your local repo up to the master node.